amjjd/rustrast/rustrast-09/README.md

 No Stairway - denied!
 ---------------------

-Because a pixel either is or isn't a triangle, the edges of the model are stair-stepped:
+Because a pixel either is or isn't inside a triangle, the edges of the model are stair-stepped:

 ![Jagged edges](./Jaggies.png)